langchain-ai/langchainjs/docs/docs/ecosystem/integrations/llmonitor.md

 async function TranslatorAgent(query) {
   const res = await chat.call([
     new SystemMessage(
-      "You are a translator agent that hides jokes in each translation."
+      "You are a translator agent that hides jokes in each translation.", ),
-    ),
     new HumanMessage(
-      `Translate this sentence from English to French: ${query}` ),
+      `Translate this sentence from English to French: ${query}`, ),
   ]);